NORTHERN, WESTERN AND EASTERN COLOMBIAN BIRDING TOUR 2018

 The Extension is only available to participants that were on the main tour.

-Your professional bird guides will be: Edwin Ramirez and Pablo Florez
+Your professional bird guides will be: Pablo Florez

 Photography assistance available from Majestic Feathers founder Kathleen Cameron